jamesyoung-15/FYP-Passive-Vibration-System/README.md

 ## FYP Results

-Our project got 2nd Runner-Up for best Mid-term Best Poster Awards.
+Our project received 2nd place in the Best Demo Award for HKUST ECE Final Year Project Industry Day (Demo Day).
+We also received 2nd runner-up in the mid-term poster.